f5devcentral/f5-agility-labs-xc/docs/class7/module0/task2.rst

    *What to notice:*
    - The file is in P12 format.
    - This certificate will be reused by automation.

-   *What happened behind the scenes:*
-   - The certificate enables secure API authentication.
    - GitLab and Terraform will use it to deploy and manage F5XC objects.

 TEMP - Create a Virtual K8- cluster in your NAME SPACE